 This two-week over two-month MBB training is being conducted in Baltimore, Maryland at the National Electronics Museum.

-How to Resolve Balanced Scorecard and Hoshin Planning Issues Exercise
+Balanced Scorecard Problems Solutions and Hoshin Planning Issues Exercise

 The wording for this Lean Six Sigma Master Black Belt exercise was: